-In Italy there are so many places like that; small villages by the sea, splendid views of mountains or hills, cities of art, and so on.
+In Italy, there are so many places like that; small villages by the sea, splendid views of mountains or hills, cities of art, and so on.

-Everyone knows the most famous towns and regions in Italy, such as Rome, Florence, Tuscany, Sicily, but here I would like to suggest you some specific locations that, in my opinion, are just perfect for writers looking for inspiration.
+Everyone knows the most famous towns and regions in Italy, such as Rome, Florence, Tuscany, Sicily, but here I would like to suggest some specific locations that, in my opinion, are just perfect for writers looking for inspiration.

 Venice in December

-Venice is always amazing, in all seasons, but during winter time, between November and December, it has something really special.
+Venice is always amazing, in all seasons, but during wintertime, between November and December, it has something really special.

-Maybe because it is the only time with a bit less tourists, maybe because the cold and rainy weather is a little sad and emphasizes its beauty, but during winter the city has actually a magical atmosphere.
+Maybe because it is the only time with a bit fewer tourists, maybe because the cold and rainy weather is a little sad and emphasizes its beauty, but during winter the city has actually a magical atmosphere.